sisoe24/Nuke-Tools-ST/README.md

 [Demo](#110-overview)

-Once NukeServerSocket is up and running, you can execute your python/blink file with the new [command](#17-commands).
+Once NukeServerSocket is up and running, you can execute your python/blink file with the new command `run_nuke_tools` or via the right-click context menu.
+[Commands](#17-commands)

 ## 1.5.
 BlinkScript

-> NukeServerSocket >= 0.1.0 is needed in order for this to work.
+> NukeServerSocket version needs to be >= 0.1.0 for this to work.

-The extension will create a blinkscript node named after the currently active file.
+The extension will create a blinkscript node named after the active file.
-If the node already exists, it will only modify the code and recompile it.
+If the node already exists, it will update the code and recompile it.

 The accepted file extension code are `.cpp` or `.blink`.

 ## 1.6.
 Connection

 No settings are necessary if the connection is on the same computer.
 The package will automatically connect to the localhost and use the port configuration found inside `$HOME/.nuke/NukeServerSocket.ini`.

-The configuration value is updated every time it's changed inside the plugin.
+> Behind the scene, NukeServerSocket, updates the configuration value every time it's changed inside the plugin.

-However, if the connection is between different computers, the port, and hostname, must be changed manually via the [package settings](#package-settings).
+If the connection is between different computers, you can change the port, and hostname, manually via the [package settings](#package-settings).

-> Keep in mind that once the addresses are specified manually, they will always take over the defaults one.
+> Keep in mind that after you specify the addresses manually, they will always take over the defaults one.

 **Note**: Attempting to establish a connection to a manually specified host which is down (i.e., not reachable) will result in a temporary freeze of the Sublime UI for 10 seconds..

 ## 1.7.
 Package Settings